What is business process automation? Benefits and uses

 Common examples include:

-- Reporting regularly: Compiling data for weekly or monthly reports
+- Reporting regularly: compiling data for weekly or monthly reports

-- Calculating: Processing payroll, generating invoices, or reconciling accounts
+- Calculating: processing payroll, generating invoices, or reconciling accounts

 Assess the ROI of automation

-High-ROI automation examples:
+High-ROI automation examples include:

 Learn more about calculating ROI.